cyn1x/rchess/README.md

 * [x] Castling ability
 * [x] En Passant capture ability
 * [ ] Pawn upgrade ability
+* [ ] General game statistics
 * [x] Separate pipeline for actioning multiplayer opponent moves over websockets
 * [ ] In-Game Menu or extra prop allowing customisation of certain features
+* [ ] Option to disable square highlighting for valid moves
-* [ ] Documentation to explain how the different stages of gameplay work
+* [ ] Documentation to explain how the different stages of gameplay work in the code
 * [ ] Advanced interaction for users
 * [ ] Strip debug code when Rollup performs a package
 * [ ] Ability to plug in AI code for PvE gameplay without having to deal with the core engine logic
-* [ ] Port all core logic to Rust to compute on the server-side
+* [ ] Port all core logic to a low-level programming language to compute on the server-side
-* [ ] Branched 'lite' version to reflect changes on the UI from the Rust program
+* [ ] Branched 'lite' version to reflect changes on the UI from the other program
-* [ ] General game statistics